Operational Coordination Structure

 A sample of conventional and emerging examples include:

-1. Market/System Operator (MSO) exerts control over Energy Resources participating in the Wholesale Market by sending Dispatch instructions and basepoints to secure necessary services.
+1. Market/System Operator (MSO) exerts control over Energy Resources participating in the Wholesale Market by sending Dispatch Instructions and basepoints to secure necessary services.

 2. MSO exerts control over the Transmission Network in response to a constraint or contingency to preserve System Security and Reliability.